MatKempeGroningen/WCSF_SolutionRoom/README.md

 ## Data Processing
 Data has been collected & curated by the University of Groningen, and is currently being managed by Assistant Professor Dr. Matthias Kempe.
 Within the scope of this project, SciSports B.V. acts as a data processing partner and has delivered the preprocessed data and aggregated features by processing the data on behalf of the university for the purposes of this Solution Room.

+## Future and publications
+We will try to regularly add additional matches.
+We appreciate citations of the data source if the data is used for any publication.

 ## Support

 For support, reach out to us on twitter: